stefanbc/plexorcist/README.md

-# plexorcist
+# Plexorcist
-Plexorcist banishes your binge-watching ghosts and unclutters your Plex media graveyard of watched videos!
+Plexorcist banishes your binge-watching ghosts and unclutters your Plex graveyard of watched videos!